Estimating Continuous Muscle Fatigue For Multi-Muscle Coordinated Exercise: A Pilot Study on Walking

 \textbf{Feasibility of the input features.} RMS and MDF are traditionally used EMG features to depict fatigue, which have been demonstrated with similar characteristics with the local muscle changes of myofiber mechanical oscillations and muscular oxygen metabolism \cite{guo2022assessment}.
 The feature comparison demonstrates the multi-muscle properties can better depict the fatigue characteristics of walking than single muscle properties.
 This further indicates the muscle spatial coordination and temporal group-level neuronal activities can better reflect the fatigue-induced motor-level adaptations of complex muscle coordination, like walking.

 \textbf{Weak monotonicity, trendability and suitability of fatigue.} It is common sense that as the exercise continues, the muscle fatigue accumulates and the score or the degree of fatigue should increase.
 And the experimental results of fatigue \cite{sarker2020effects,gruet2013stimulation} that reveals the fatigue-induced changes of central motor regions, motor output and motor units also implicitly demonstrate the common sense and present a common trend.
 Moreover, the estimated fatigue score’s similarities with other views of fatigue, i.e. $Tr_{SF, F}$ and $Tr_{AD,F}$, provide further demonstrations of to what extent the estimated fatigue score follow the common trend of fatigue progression, given there is no gold standard for objective muscle fatigue, especially for multi-muscle exercise.
 Our comparison demonstrates the overall best performance of our method compared with the SOTA methods that can continuously assess muscle fatigue.
-It can be seen that our method presents similar $WO$, $Tr_{SF,F}$ compared with $WO_W$ and $WCM$, and significantly better $Tr_{AD,F}$ compared with $WCM$.
-Also, it can be seen from Fig. \ref{fig:view} that other than the worse trendability of $WCM$, all the weighted cumulative estimator-based methods present a nearly unbounded and constant-speed increase of muscle fatigue, which could violate the objective principle of fatigue progression revealed by multiple views.
-The best suitability S further demonstrates the overall performance of our method.
+It can be seen that our method presents similar $WO$, $Tr_{SF,F}$ compared with $WO_W$ and $WC_{M}$, and significantly better $Tr_{AD,F}$ compared with $WC_{M}$.